aadonskoy/message_center/README.md

 Message Center is a service for sending messages to users via selected provider services usinf simple load balancer.

-Visit https://messagecenter.fly.dev/ to see send messages with their statuses.
+Visit https://messagecenter.fly.dev/ to see sent messages with their statuses.

 ## How to send a message
 You can use make POST reuest with postman or curl: